cor3jz/PS-Cleanup/README.en.md

 ## Updates

 Cleanup can automatically update to the latest version.
-Run `update.exe` to check for updates and download the new version.
+Run `updater.exe` to check for updates and download the new version.
-You can also add `update.exe` to the task scheduler to check for updates automatically.
+You can also add `updater.exe` to the task scheduler to check for updates automatically.

 > Example of a weekly update check:
 ```